-While people often work effectively outside of their preferences, it is easy to imagine that preferences, whether measured by MBTI or KAI, have implications for how individuals approach creativity.
+While people often work effectively outside of their preferences, it is easy to imagine that preferences, whether measured by MBTI or other instruments, have implications for how individuals approach creativity.
 Introverts may have a hard time brainstorming in a group setting.
-SJs may focus on collecting data from reliable sources and then making lists of solution sets, quickly dismissing non-standard actions and recommendations as "unfeasible."
-Kirton's Innovators may tend to start with a blank sheet of paper and re-define the problem in complex abstractions.
+SJs may focus on collecting data from reliable sources and then making lists of solution quickly dismissing non-standard actions and recommendations "unfeasible."
+Innovators may tend to start with a blank sheet of paper and re-define the problem in complex abstractions.
 In any case, there are strengths for each profile and areas for improvement that can enhance creativity.
 Specific techniques are presented by Halpern to further develop individual creative skills.
+16